Ahmed-Hady-168234/Dynamic-Analyzer-in-C/README.md

 ## **Phase one Delivery**
 1- Inject code\
-2- know which function that opens a new block to override
+2- know which function(in the code in the link above) that opens a new block to override